 We know what VAT is and we now also know how VAT is calculated.
 If you missed out on these blog notifications, don’t worry at all!
-Just click into the links and get up to speed before you move on to the deeper understanding of VAT within the EU that I am going to further explain here.
+Just click on the links and get up to speed before you move on to the deeper understanding of VAT within the EU Marketplaces that I am going to further explain here.

 VAT can be a very confusing subject, especially if you are just starting your new business venture.
 So allow me to break it down for you…